 Comparing the Environmental Impact of Alternatives

 When an office wants to ‘go green,’ managers often talk about going paperless.
-But that reasoning may be flawed given the sustainable characteristics of paper and the environmental impacts of switching to electronic communications, says Two Sides, an independent, non-profit organization Resolute recently joined that was created to promote the sustainability of print and paper.
+But that reasoning may be flawed given the sustainable characteristics of paper and the environmental impacts of switching to electronic communications.
+Two Sides – an independent, non-profit organization created to promote the sustainability of print and paper, of which Resolute is a member – provides information on the environmental impacts of digital media and how we can balance paper and non-paper communication tools to meet our social and economic needs.
+Check out the organization’s factsheets at www.twosidesna.org.